If you have arthritis or joint inflammation, you may be looking for answers that will restore the quality of the life you once had.

 We are State-wide Experts in Joint Replacement

 Because of our interest in quality improvement, we are founding members of the Michigan Arthroplasty Registry, a group of orthopaedic surgeons and medical professionals who want to improve the quality of care for patients undergoing hip, knee and shoulder replacement procedures in Michigan.
-The Coordinating Center for this Blue Cross Blue Shield of Michigan-funded project is also housed at the University of Michigan.
+The Coordinating Center for this Blue Cross Blue Shield of Michigan-funded project is also housed at Michigan Medicine.

 Contact Us/Make an Appointment by calling